List of supernatural beings in Chinese folklore: Shunfeng'er (順風耳)

 Shunfeng'er is a Chinese sea and door god.
 Depicted as a red-skinned or browns-skinned demon.
 His sharp ears are said to be able to distinguish favorable winds from coming storms for ten thousand miles.

 He usually appears with Qianliyan as a guardian of the temples of the sea goddess Mazu.
-He was one of two ruthless generals defeated by Mazu, or else, a warrior of King Zhou of Shang.
+He was one of two ruthless generals defeated by Mazu, or else, a warrior of Di Xin.